hotkit/fost-mobile/README.md

 ## Boost version ##

-The version of Boost is 1.56.
+The version of Boost is 1.65.1.
 To change it do something like this:

-    git submodule foreach "git checkout boost-1.55.0 || echo Not boost"
+    git submodule foreach "git checkout boost-1.66.0 || echo Not boost"

-As the libraries are refactored you may find that different Boost libraries are needed though.
+There is a convenience script in [boost/](./boost/boost-version) for this.
+As the libraries are maintained you may find that new dependancies are introduced.

 # Application.mk #

 A sample application configuration:

-    APP_ABI := armeabi-v7a armeabi x86 # crypto++ won't build for mips
+    APP_ABI := arm64-v8a armeabi-v7a x86 # crypto++ won't build for mips
-    APP_PLATFORM := android-8
+    APP_PLATFORM := android-9

-    NDK_TOOLCHAIN_VERSION=4.9
+    NDK_TOOLCHAIN_VERSION=clang
-    APP_STL := gnustl_shared
+    APP_STL := c++_static
     APP_CPPFLAGS += -fexceptions -frtti